raabid236/endovis2022/README.md

 - output_dir: folder were predictions will be stored in similar format to input
 - input_dir: folder containing test images
 - model_ckpt: path to the trained model
+- img_size: image size for training.
+For computational limitations, this was set to 256
+- num_classes: number of classes/labels.
+For this dataset, this should be 10
+- device='cuda' if torch.cuda.is_available() else 'cpu'

 To execute the entire workflow (adjust arguments in the code as needed):
 - download SAR-RARP50 dataset